 - The ability to work in a group gained from fieldwork or project.

 - An analytical approach to people and their environment, which means that geographers should also have developed an objective aptitude for management.

-- country or rural planner
+- commercial, residential or rural surveyor

-- environmental consultant
+- environmental manager

-- recycling manager
+- facilities manager